haskellfoundation/tech-proposals/proposals/052-cryptography-leg-1.md

 ### botan-low

 The `botan-low` library will contain low-level bindings which wrap the FFI calls into IO actions.
 This library will handle the translation between buffers and ByteStrings, and throw exceptions in the case of errors, but will otherwise be a fairly faithful translation of the Botan interface.
-This library is suitable for use, but is not recommended for day-to-day programming due to statefulness and use of strings for algorithm selection.
+This library is suitable for use, but is not recommended for day-to-day programming due to its low level interface, statefulness, and use of strings for algorithm selection.

 ### botan

 The `botan` library will contain high-level bindings which hide the stateful IO and expose appropriately idiomatic or pure interfaces.
 It will provide data types for algorithms, enumerations for constants, convenience methods for key and nonce generation, incremental processing of lazy bytestrings, and otherwise bring significant safety and ergonomics over `botan-low` and `botan-bindings`.
+This library is suitable for use and is recommended for production use due to idiomatic interfaces and improved safety.

 ## Related Technical Content